microsoft/Kusto-Query-Language/doc/shufflequery.md

 |---|
 |14|

 To overcome this issue and run in shuffle strategy, choose the key which is common for the `summarize` and `join` operations.
-In this case, this key is `ActivityId`.
-Use the hint `hint.shufflekey` to specify the shuffle key on the `join` to `hint.shufflekey = ActivityId`:
+In this case, this key is `EpisodeId`.
+Use the hint `hint.shufflekey` to specify the shuffle key on the `join` to `hint.shufflekey = EpisodeId`:

 ```kusto
 StormEvents